 On November 3, 2022, the Company announced it is seeking to divest its contract development and manufacturing organization (iBio CDMO, LLC) in order to complete its transformation into an antibody discovery and development company.
 In conjunction with the divestment, the Company commenced a workforce reduction of approximately 60% of the current Company staffing levels (a reduction of approximately 69 positions).
-The Company substantially company belte the employee reduction by January 2, 2023.
-Through the process of seeking to divest its contract development and manufacturing organization, the Company belteves it would be able to sell the 130,000-square-foot cGMP facility location in Bryan, Texas along with certain equipment located at the facility, including but not limited to the furniture, warehouse racks, and modular clean rooms.
-The Company incurred pre-takes of approximately 519 million for the employee reduction which consisted of severance obligations, continuation of salaries and benefits over a 60-day transitional period during which impacted employees remain employeed bar expected to provide a charge in discontinued operations for \$33.6 million for the six months ended December 31, 2022, of which approximately \$17.6 million as the result of a fixed asset impairment charge (see Note 11 - Fixed Assets for more information), approximately \$4.9 million to write down inventory to its net realizable value, approximately \$5.8 million of personnel costs including severance and the balance related to operational costs related to winding down the CDMO business.
+The Company substantially completed the employee reduction by January 2, 2023.
+Through the process of seeking to divest its contract development and manufacturing organization, the Company believes; it would be able to sell the 130,000-square to GGMP facility location in Bryan, Texas along with certain equipment located at the facility, including but not limited to the furniture, warehouse racks, and modular clean rooms.
+The Company incurred pre-tax charges of approximately \$1.9 million for the employee reduction which consisted of severance obligations, continuation of salaries and benefits over a 60-day transitional period during which impacted employees remain employed but were not expected to provide active service, and other customary employee benefit payments in connection with an employee reduction.
+At December 31, 2022, \$0.8 million remains in accrued expenses as a current liability.
+The Company recorded a charge in discontinued operations for \$33.6 million for the six months ended December 31, 2022, of which approximately \$1.76 million as the result of a fixed asset impairment charge (see Note 11 - Fixed Assets for more information), approximately \$4.9 million to write down inventory to its net realizable value, approximately \$5.8 million of personnel costs including severance and the balance related to operational costs related to winding down the CDMO business.

 As such, the results of iBio CDMO's operations are reported as discontinued operations for the three and six months ended December 31, 2022.
 The Company has retrospectively recast its condensed consolidated statement of operations for the three and six months ended December 31, 2021 presented.
 In addition, those assets and liabilities associated with the discontinued operations of the CDMO that the Company intends to sell have been classified as "held for sale" as of December 31, 2022.
 The Company has retrospectively recast its consolidated balance sheet as of June 30, 2022 for assets and liabilities held for sale.
-The Company has chosen not to segregate the cash flows of ibio CDMO in the consolidated statement of cash flows.
+The Company has chosen not to segregate the eash flows of iBio CDMO in the consolidated statement of eash flows.
 Supplemental disclosures related to discontinued operations for the statements of cash flows has been provided below.
 Unless noted otherwise, discussion in the Notes to the Condensed Consolidated Financial Statements refers to the Company's continuing operations.